Our NDIS Services

 DCA provides regular group programs and activities that build peer networks and encourage positive friendships.
 We run creative, cultural, social and recreational activities, along with fun camps.

 Flexible one on one or group support to enable children and young people to participate more fully in community life.
 This might involve activities such as dance or art classes, football or basketball games for example.

 An independent future

-DCA offers practical support on a one on one or group basis to young people who would like to strengthen their independent living skills.
-For example, they might want to travel to school on their own, learn how to budget, or go shopping.
-Or they may want to build up skills to enable them to move out of home or get their first job.
+DCA offers practical support on a one on one or group basis to young people who would like to strengthen their independent living skills such as:

 Skills for employment or further studies